 Career guidance is provided from as early as year 7 and all the way through to key stage 5.
-Built in to the form time programme of study for Key Stage 3 and delivered as stand-alone lessons for Key Stage 4 and 5 pupils, the careers guidance delivered is intended to help students consider all the various options available to them.
-Students are invited to attend one to one interviews with our designated careers advisor to determine exactly which direction to follow.
-This includes plotting a “route map” which is an exercise to help students focus on their individual interests and goals.
+Built in to the form time programme of study for Key Stage 3 and delivered as stand-alone lessons for Key Stage 4 and 5 pupils, the careers guidance delivered is intended to help pupils consider all the various options available to them.
+Pupils are invited to attend one to one interviews with our designated careers advisor to determine exactly which direction to follow.
+This includes plotting a “route map” which is an exercise to help pupils focus on their individual interests and goals.
 As a result of this they are able to determine which career path suits them best.
 Having identified their interests and career ideas they are encouraged to consider which qualifications are required.